SteelCompendium/data-md-dse/Bestiary/Minotaur Sunderer.md

     "t2": "10 damage; pull 2"
     "t3": "13 damage; pull 3"
   - "name": "Effect"
-    "effect": "A target is [[Grabbed|grabbed]] if they are pulled adjacent to the sunderer. "
+    "effect": "A target is grabbed if they are pulled adjacent to the sunderer. "
 - "name": "Fearsome Bay"
   "type": "Action"
   "cost": "5 Malice"